sdhoti/SpringProjects/README.md

 # SpringProjects
-This repository is used to maintain Spring related projects
+This repository is used to maintain Spring related projects.
+Includes all spring modules along with Spring Boot.